The International Molyneux Family Association is a forum for the exchange of genealogy

 and family history for people interested in the Molyneux surname (and its many variants).

-Our publications and online forums include our 28-page quarterly newsletter, this
+Our publications and online forums include our periodic newsletter, this website,

-website, our DNA project, and our Facebook pages.
-IMFA relies on members to provide
+our DNA project, and our Facebook pages.
+IMFA relies on members to provide content

 IMFA is an all-volunteer family history association and relies on our several hundred